 Despite a huge swell of support on it’s home release, and several rumours over the years, Dredd never got the sequel it deserved.
-Maybe it didn’t stack up business wise, but fuck the industry for this film not getting a sequel, as this film is pitch perfect.
+Maybe it didn’t stack up business wise, but fuck the industry for giving us a sequel to a pitch perfect piece like this.
 Like it’s main character it’s uncomplicated and stubborn in it’s approach.
 It also has the best chin acting I’ve ever seen.

 Urban’s egoless performance of Dredd is unyielding and stoic, all small shrugs and snarled lips.
 Stallone’s take yelled “I AM THE LAW”.
 Here it’s an aggressive whisper; less a threat, more a promise.
-We know next to nothing about him, though you can infer from other characters that he’s something else.
+We know nothing about him, through inference you can tell that he’s something else.
 Even Dredd’s fellow Judges view him differently, and the film rightly does nothing to demystify him.
 Dredd is immune to changes in motivation or character, so the role of ‘window’ to this world goes to his rookie partner Andersen.
 She’s a great foil, providing an emotional balance to her legendary assessor.
-Though I have sympathy for her as Dredd reels off various means of failing the assessment, could she have a better teacher?

-What’s terrifying is the normality of this all to our protagonist, and how little bother he shows when confronted by it all.
+What’s terrifying is the normality of this all to our protagonist, and how unbothered he is when confronted by it all.
 This is just one day, in one building, in one sector.
 Rival gangs, corrupt Judges, and that’s not even thinking about the world beyond the walled city.
 Is this normal?
 Or does Dredd’s controlled rage just allow him to shrug it off?
 Again I’m reminded how much of a shame it is that we’ll never see more of this world.

 Ma-Ma is not the law… I am the law